psampaz/go-mod-outdated/README.md

 go list -u -m -json all | go-mod-outdated -update -direct
 ```

+## Invalid timestamps

+There is case where the updated version reported by the go list command is actually older than the current one.

+go-mod-outdated output includes a column named **VALID TIMESTAMP** which will give an indication when this case happens,
+helping application maintainers to avoid upgrading to a version that will break their application.

+## Important notes

+- Go's module system will be finilized in Go 1.13 version.
+Since this tool relies on the output of Go's list related to
+modules, expect things to break.
+- Upgrading an application is a responsibility of the maintainer of the application.
+Semantic versioning provides a way
+to indicate breaking changes, but still everything relies on each module developer to apply correct version tags.
+Unless
+there is a fully automated way to detect breaking changes in a codebase, a good practice to avoid surpises is to write
+tests and avoid dependencies on modules not well maintained and documented.
+- The purpose of this tool is to provide an easy visual overview of the available module updates of an application.
+Please do not import any packages in your code.
+This is not a library, and most things will be marked as internal
+in the future.

 ## Real Example

 The following example is based on Hugo's go.mod (v0.53) (https://raw.githubusercontent.com/gohugoio/hugo/v0.53/go.mod)